zzzprojects/docs/html-agility-pack.net/pages/documentations/manipulation/create-node.md

 ### Example

-The following example creates an HTML node and add as child node.
+The following example creates an HTML node and adds it as a child node.

 ```csharp